viamrobotics/docs/docs/services/slam.md

 | Offline | SLAM runs in offline mode if `sensors: []` is empty.
 This means it will look for and process images that are already saved in the `data_dir/data` directory. |

-**Pure Mapping, Pure Localization, and Update Mode**
+#### Pure Mapping, Pure Localization, and Update Mode

 | Mode | Description |
 | ---- | ----------- |
 | PURE MAPPING | In the PURE MAPPING MODE, a new map is generated from scratch.
 This mode is triggered if no map is found in the `data_dir/data` directory. |
 | UPDATING | In UPDATING MODE, an existing map is being changed and updated with new data.
 This mode is triggered when a map is found in the `data_dir/map` directory and `map_rate_sec` is set greater than or equal to `0`.
 Note: Setting `map_rate_sec` to a value of `0` causes the system to reset it to its default value of `60`.|

-**SLAM library specific sensor `mode`**
+#### SLAM Library-Specific Sensor Mode

 Every integrated SLAM library requires `mode` to be specified under its config parameters, which defines which sensor types or combinations are used.
 You can find more information on the `mode` in the description of the integrated library:

 * [Integrated Library: ORB-SLAM3](#integrated-library-orb-slam3)

 ### General Config Parameters

-**Required Attributes**
+#### Required Attributes

 | Name | Data Type | Description |
 | ---- | --------- | ----------- |